appvia/tako/docs/reference/config-params.md

 ### service.expose.tlsSecret

 Defines whether to use TLS for the exposed service and which secret name contains certificates for the service.
-See official K8s [documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls).
+See the official K8s [documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls).

 NOTE: This option is only relevant when service is exposed, see: [service.expose.domain](#service.expose.domain) above.